npm-wharf/mcgonagall/README.md

 This section controls how the service is exposed via Kubernetes internal DNS and, potentially, via ingress points.

- * `subdomain` - controls if and how the service will be exposed via an nginx container (by convention)
+ * `subdomain` - controls whether an NGiNX block will be omitted for the service
  * `loadBalance` - `false` by default.
 Typically this should only be included on the NGiNX container used to handle ingress.
 It can be set to a string to change the `externalTrafficPolicy`
  * `alias` - optionally changes the default DNS registration for the service
  * `labels` - optionally add metadata.labels to the service definition (a Kubernetes convention)